FRC1257/robotics-training/docs/java/Formatting_Guide.md

 ## FRC Code Structure

-- All general constants/IDs should be placed in RobotMap.java
+- All general constants/IDs and subsystem-specific constants should be placed in Constants.java within nested static classes
-- All raw controller inputs should be handled in OI.java
+- All raw controller inputs should be handled in RobotContainer.java
-- All specific subsystem constants should belong at the top of that subsystem's file
 - All subsystems should extend `SnailSubsystem`
 - All subsystems should use a state machine to handle all behavior
   - Public functions should never change motor/solenoid outputs directly, but should rather change the state/internal variables of the subsystem